Lochranza: Wildlife

 The area around Lochranza Castle is a favoured spot to observe red deer, as the village is home to a healthy red deer population and, on the northern shore, grey seals are found year-round.
 Otters and golden eagles are also spotted in the area.

 Economy

 Formerly a herring fishing port, the village economy is now geared more towards tourism after the reopening of the pier in 2003.
 Lochranza Castle is a fine ruin of a 16th-century L-plan castle, across the road from the Lochranza youth hostel.
+The youth hostel was built as a hotel in 1893–94 to the designs of the architect John Burnet.

 Lochranza is the site of the Arran Distillery, built in 1995 and producing the Arran Single Malt.
 The distillery is one of the major industries of the island.
 The bar of the Lochranza Hotel, to the north of the distillery, has one of the largest collections of Scotch whisky available by the measure in the country: over 350 different Scotch whiskies are available.

 Lochranza has a golf course with eleven holes.